SuryaBandari247/minimal/index.md

 # Machine learning Portfolio

 ---
-## MLOps- With Open Source - Lead Scoring Casestudy
+## MLOps- With Open Source - Lead Scoring - Sales Domain

 CodePro is an EdTech startup that had a phenomenal seed A funding round.
 It used the money to increase its brand awareness.
 As the marketing spend increased, it got several leads from different sources.
 Although it had spent significant money on acquiring customers, it had to be profitable in the long run to sustain the business.